Woodford Files: How Gut Bacteria Can Heal Diabetes and Obesity; Which Supernutrients Clear Arthritis

 This month, we continue the conversation about gut health in our Fun with Fermenting feature by Certified Nutritional Practitioner Sylva Sheridan.
 In it, he shares homegrown strategies for strengthening digestion and rebuilding the population of friendly microbes that reside in the gut.
 A key part of this strategy is consumption of fermented foods such as sauerkraut, kimchi, kombucha, and miso.
 I plan to test-drive his recipe for garlic sauerkraut since it’s as simple as stuffing shredded cabbage and apple cider vinegar in a jar.
 But the kombucha recipe is a bit more daunting so I will stick with the great brands available at health food stores (especially the ginger kombucha which tastes like old-fashioned gingerale).
 I’m also a huge fan of probiotic supplements, which I take daily to keep my plumbing humming.

 In his gargantuan feature Treating Arthritis Naturally , Dr. Zoltan Rona acknowledges the valuable role played by digestion in absorbing nutrients to prevent disease, especially minerals.
 He also looks at top supernutrients shown to prevent and treat both osteoarthritis and rheumatoid arthritis, two very common and debilitating illnesses.
 This will be of great interest to those looking for relief without the use of medications.
-(An August 2016 government report stated:

-And to get your advance copy of Vitality the minute it’s released, you can order a free subscription to our digital magazine. – JW
+To get your advance copy of Vitality the minute it’s released, you can order a free subscription to our digital magazine. – JW